9dots/9dots.io-pages/OJ8iMiY.md

 ---

 ## Lesson Overview
-Provide an introduction in to robotics and specifically the engineering side of building a robot.
+This lesson provides an introduction in to robotics and specifically the engineering side of building a robot.
 To start, students will learn about engineers and watch a brief video about the process of engineering.
 Students will then build a robot using the instructions provided in the attachments.
 If there is time at the end, students will attach the touch sensor to their robots.

+For the nxt robot download the [NXT building plans](http://uploads.9dots.io/OJ8lcC3.pdf) For the ev3 robot download the [ev3 building plans](http://uploads.9dots.io/OiQX849.pdf)

 ## Setup